Yanti Barsales: Club career

-International
+International career

-Barsales played for the Philippines national football team from 1992 to 2011.
+Barsales played for the Philippines national team from 1992 to 2011.
 At the 2002 FIFA World Cup qualifiers, Yanti Barsales made the first goal for the Philippines at a FIFA World Cup qualifier against Syria held in May 2001.
 He would be part of the Philippines roster for the 1998, 2000 and 2010 AFF Championships.

 He retired from the national team in 2011 following the conclusion of the UFL Cup.